kevinfengcs88/nvim/README.md

     - `berserk`

 ## TODO
+- Fix completions/snippets overall
     - Figure out where "utf-8" Field autocomplete comes from, coding lines that end with '8' (at least in Lua) annoyingly autocomplete to this bogus
+    - Writing two brackets like so `[[]]` and then hitting <CR> to create a new line can instead autocomplete a snippet or other text detected in the document (maybe intended?)
 - Change directory structure to the suggested one (include `after`) folder; this could possibly improve startup time as well (clean this one up)
 - Look into a plugin for maintaining sessions (persistence of buffers across sessions)
 - Fix blackjack score storing directory bug (once the directory is created, it becomes a permission error)